JochenFM/MS3_VideoLibrary/README.md

     position: absolute;
     z-index: -1;
 }

+JS code for cloudinary upload widget needs to be focused on the one element on the page - thanks to Tim Nelson

+Ah so if it's applicable only to that template, then it shouldn't be a global function.
+﻿
+﻿You have two options.
+﻿
+﻿Easy option:
+﻿Add that only to the add_video.html template, if that's all it's applicable to...
+﻿
+﻿Not as easy option:
+﻿Add a conditional check to that JS file for this element.... something like:
+﻿
+﻿const videoUploadBtn = document.getElementById("video-upload-btn");
+﻿if (videoUploadBtn) {
+﻿ videoUploadBtn.addEventListener("click", function() {
+myWidget.open();
+}, false
+);
+But that assumes your code is applicable to every page... whereby, yours is only applicable to a single page.
+So you just need to put it on that page only, or do a conditional check to make sure that element actually exists

 In iframe allow class, "autoplay" needs to be deleted, otherwise videos start playing with every reload/visit of page.